Engaging non-academic audiences

 What we do

 - Glasgow Research Involvement Newsletter - October 2019 to promote training workshops and opportunities for PPIe.

 - Monthly drop-in PPI “surgeries” to provide advice enabling staff to discuss research proposals during planning stages, funding and costing PPI.

-- MVLS PPIe steering group meetings are an opportunity for researchers to talk to patient advisors about their research and PPI plans
+- MVLS PPIe steering group meetings are an opportunity for researchers to talk to patient advisors about their research and PPI plans available on ZOOM.

 - An established range of training workshops designed to increase PPI knowledge and skills